sarkhelritesh/vrd_resource/index.md

 ## Visually Rich Documents

-Visually Rich documents are physical and digital documents where visual cues play an important role in document semantics.
+Visually Rich documents are physical and digital documents in which visual cues play an important role in document semantics.
 Examples include posters, banners, forms, magazine articles etc.

 A number of recent works have proposed novel solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval tasks for these documents.
 I will discuss some of these briefly in this series.